MaxValueSoftware/MvsAppApi.Demo/Readme.md

 ## Setup to build and run the API demo and your test app from Visual Studio

-1. Open the MvsAppApi.Demo.sln in Visual Studio 2019 or newer
+1. Run Visual Studio 2019 or newer as administrator (this is necessary for pipe communications)

+2. Open the MvsAppApi.Demo solution

-2. Before you build the solution, you need to configure a package source for the MvsAppApi packages in Visual Studio to the following github package repository:
+3. Before you build, you need to configure a package source that points to the following github package repository:

 * https://nuget.pkg.github.com/MaxValueSoftware/index.json